vidhanbhonsle/Messaging-IoT-Device-State-with-AWS-Python-and-Telnyx/README.md

 ![Telnyx](/imgs/logo-dark.png)

-An IoT use case where an IoT device sends data to the AWS cloud and in case of anomaly notifies the concerned individuals using Telnyx messaging.
+An IoT use case where an IoT device sends data to the AWS cloud.
+And notifies anomaly to concerned individuals using Telnyx messaging.

 </div>